infinum/wordpress-handbook/development_env_setup.md

 **Vagrant** is easier to set up and get up and running, but can be resource intensive (RAM and space used on the disk).
 **Docker** is a bit harder to understand and set up, but is much faster and uses less CPU and RAM than Vagrant.

+In the following chapters you'll see how to set up various environments.